Internal Medicine-Pediatrics for IMGs: Strategic Match Guide

 Why Is Med-Peds So Much Harder for IMGs?

-Program Culture and Preferences: University-based programs, which dominate Med-Peds, are significantly less likely to recruit IMGs.
-Research shows 55-70% of community IM programs’ PGY1 positions are filled by IMGs, while only 22-30% of university IM programs’ positions are filled by IMGs.
+Program culture and preferences.
+University-based programs, which dominate Med-Peds, are significantly less likely to recruit IMGs.
+Research shows 55–70% of community Internal Medicine programs’ PGY-1 positions are filled by IMGs, while only 22–30% of university IM programs’ positions are filled by IMGs.

 What Does a Successful IMG Med-Peds Applicant Look Like?